 When interviewing the last group consisting of the AI and human doctors, it was clear that AI helped in answering questions that left the human doctors on the fence.

 CloudMedx is convinced that this will be the future of the healthcare sector- a machine-driven medicine that is assistive in nature as opposed to disruptive.

 The lesson is that when both machines and humans work together, they can attain higher care delivery and efficiency.

 Machine and human augmented intelligence working in unison

-According to Cleveland Clinic Foundation’s Associate Chief Information Officer Dr William Morris, a given CloudMedx partner is trying to boost clinical documentation and workflows.
+According to Cleveland Clinic Foundation’s Associate Chief Information Officer Dr. William Morris, a given CloudMedx partner is trying to boost clinical documentation and workflows.

 “This is a very exciting technology that supports the vision of how Augmented Intelligence plays a pivotal role in the care of patients.
-While AI can master vast clinical knowledge, it is best when playing supportive role to the clinician in their workflows and daily lives.”
+While AI can master vast clinical knowledge, it is best when playing a supportive role to the clinician in their workflows and daily lives.”

-This endeavor clearly indicates that machine and human augmented intelligence can offer a lot of reprieve, especially from the explosion of data as well as facilitate clinical documentation, operational efficiencies, and clinical workflows that cost care teams a lot of their time and effort.
+This endeavor clearly indicates that machine and human augmented intelligence can offer a lot of reprieves, especially from the explosion of data as well as facilitate clinical documentation, operational efficiencies, and clinical workflows that cost care teams a lot of their time and effort.

 For the past several years, there has been increased fear among people that AI will replace them in their workplaces.